greenelab/deep-review/manuscript.md

 treatment.
 Success in this area could help to enable personalized healthcare or precision medicine [@VOQtVhWs; @3JyJ3DTh].
 Earlier, we reviewed approaches for patient categorization.
-Here, we examine the potential for better treatment, which broadly, may divided into methods for improved choices of interventions for patients and those for development of new interventions.
+Here, we examine the potential for better treatment, which broadly, may be divided into methods for improved choices of interventions for patients and those for development of new interventions.